chasoneil/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Create a new branch dev.  -haha branch dev has been removed. create a new branch dev1. try to edit on dev
+Create a new branch dev.  -haha branch dev has been removed.  created create a new branch dev1. try to edit on dev